Gunge: 2010–present

 At the 2014 Nickelodeon Kids' Choice Sports Awards, the Legend Award was given to soccer player David Beckham, who was slimed with gold slime rather than the traditional green.
 Baseball player Derek Jeter, who received the award the following year, was also slimed with a gold color.
-This tradition has continued with Kobe Bryant in 2016, Michael Phelps in 2017, and Danica Patrick in 2018.
+This tradition has continued with Kobe Bryant in 2016, Michael Phelps in 2017, Danica Patrick in 2018, and Dwyane Wade in 2019, although it did not happen to Serena Williams in 2024.
 This sliming is notable not only for its unique gold look, but for the overwhelming fashion in which the individuals are covered with slime.
+Following the merger between CBS Corporation and Nickelodeon owner Viacom to form what is now Paramount Global, the sports division of CBS has produced programs related to the National Football League for Nickelodeon that incorporate the latter network's identity into football games, including the use of green slime.